Shopify/hydrogen-v1/docs/tutorials/getting-started/tutorial/begin.md

 ### Open your project

 Open your code editor and navigate to your Hydrogen project directory.
 The Hello World template provides the following structure:

-{% codeblock file, filename: "File structure of the Hello World template" %}

 ```
 ├── public